MicrosoftDocs/winrt-api/windows.ai.machinelearning/imagefeaturedescriptor.md

 # Windows.AI.MachineLearning.ImageFeatureDescriptor

 ## -description

-A specialization of a tensor that has an image in it.
+Describes the properties of the image the model is expecting.

 ## -remarks

 ## -see-also